autolog/HubitatBridge/README.md

-# Hubitat
+# HubitatBridge
-Links Indigo to Hubitat
+Enables a bridge between Indigo to Hubitat.